stormspirit03/Distributed_file_storage_system/README.md

 docker pull dokdokr/distributed-storage-system:db_service2
 ```
 #### Create a Custom Network ( must )
-Create a custom Docker network for your project.
-Ensure that all microservices, including databases, are on the same network for communication.
+To ensure that all microservices, including databases, are on the same network for communication.
 ```bash
 docker network create my-custom-network
 ```
-#### Kindly use these ports for the respective services.
+#### Kindly use these ports for the respective services to leverage the  given Postman collection and sample env files.
  <code>27017 </code>for mongo <br>
  <code>8000 </code>for user_service <br>
  <code>9100 </code>for user_service1 <br>